Kim Kardashian West sells stake in beauty brand for $200M

 Coty’s brands, including Max Factor makeup and Sally Hansen nail polish, can’t compete with KKW Beauty’s reach.
 Max Factor, for example, has 585,000 Instagram followers.
 KKW Beauty has 4.4 million.

-Coty said Monday that it expects the deal to close next year.
-Shares of New York-based Coty rose 10% to $4.06 in morning trading.
+Coty, which expects the deal to close next year, didn’t reveal any sales data for KKW Beauty.
+Shares of New York-based Coty rose 10% to $4.06 Monday morning.

 It’s been a busy summer for Kardashian West’s family.
 On Friday, husband Kanye West announced a deal to design fashions for the Gap under his Yeezy brand.